$648 K

 The genesis file can be found here.

-While proposing blocks is open to anyone the system employs a privileged sequencer that has priority for submitting transaction batches and ordering transactions.
+While forcing transaction is open to anyone the system employs a privileged sequencer that has priority for submitting transaction batches and ordering transactions.

 MEV can be extracted if the operator exploits their centralized position and frontruns user transactions.

-Because the state of the system is based on transactions submitted on-chain and anyone can submit their transactions there it allows the users to circumvent censorship by interacting with the smart contract directly.
+Because the state of the system is based on transactions submitted on the underlying host chain and anyone can submit their transactions there it allows the users to circumvent censorship by interacting with the smart contract on the host chain directly.

 The user initiates the withdrawal by submitting a regular transaction on this chain.
 When the block containing that transaction is finalized the funds become available for withdrawal on L1.
-The process of block finalization usually takes several days to complete.
+The process of block finalization takes a challenge period of 7d to complete.
 Finally the user submits an L1 transaction to claim the funds.
 This transaction requires a merkle proof.

 Users can (eventually) exit the system by pushing the transaction on L1 and providing the corresponding state root.
 The only way to prevent such withdrawal is via an upgrade.